ptascio/parkfield/README.md

   3. Content will be rendered according to the current filter's classname, so if the filter is repeatedly called, more items will load.

 ### Filter to All Data
-  1. If a user switches from a filter to loading all of the content, items will be called starting at the beginning of the content container.
+  1. If a user switches from a filter to loading all of the content, all content will be wiped and then items will be called starting at the beginning of the content container.
-  2. However, if a user calls the load more button repeatedly, content is loaded 3 items at a time until all content has been loaded.
+  2. However, if a user is already rendering all of the items and calls the ```load more``` button repeatedly, content is loaded 3 items at a time until all content has been loaded.